RallyHereInteractive/unreal-plugins/Documentation/md/LocalPlayer.md

 `public bool `[`bLogoutAndRetryLoginIfRefreshLoginFailed`](#classURH__LocalPlayerLoginSubsystem_1a1f638ff5b5f352dfffdb315e30478d3c) | Should we logout of the OSS and retry the login (that included a refresh token) failed?
 `public bool `[`bLoginOSSUseIDTokenAsPortalParentAccessToken`](#classURH__LocalPlayerLoginSubsystem_1ae7c66f0f89b289dff65c385c23f0590d) | Should we use the ID Token for populating the PARENT Portal Access Token.
 `public bool `[`bLoginOSSUseIDTokenAsPortalAccessToken`](#classURH__LocalPlayerLoginSubsystem_1a2ddbbfbcad16d8ae949cfcbed714eef1) | Should we use the ID Token for populating the Portal Access Token.
 `public bool `[`bResolveRallyHereBaseURLAfterOSSLogin`](#classURH__LocalPlayerLoginSubsystem_1a92a9774beae64448f7c0895a7e6eacff) | Should an OSS Login trigger a Base URL Resolve on the [URH_Integration](IntegrationBase.md#classURH__Integration)?
-This is necessary for some OSSes (e.g. Switch/PS4) that don't have sandbox information until after a login is attempted.
+This is necessary for some OSSes (e.g. Switch/PS4) that don't have environment information until after a login is attempted.
 `public FString `[`SavedCredentialPrefix`](#classURH__LocalPlayerLoginSubsystem_1a5ff0051c770983ee18208136805b9754) | Prefix applied to the saved credentials on platforms that support storing the refresh token.
 `public virtual void `[`Initialize`](#classURH__LocalPlayerLoginSubsystem_1a938bd41c5c5fa6b5eacbeb43d0758a63)`()` | Initialize the subsystem.
 `public virtual void `[`Deinitialize`](#classURH__LocalPlayerLoginSubsystem_1a363bdf9386b7854ed44a03cfe6faea18)`()` | Safely tears down the subsystem.
-`public void `[`SubmitAutoLogin`](#classURH__LocalPlayerLoginSubsystem_1a3463e3fdeca22bed5fa2e67e984d1d28)`(bool bAcceptEULA,bool bAcceptTOS,bool bAcceptPP,FRH_OnLoginComplete OnLoginCompleteDelegate)` | Begins a complete multi-phased login to the OnlineSubsystem with the credentials provided on the command line, checking if the user has appropriate permissions, and logging into RallyHere.
+`public void `[`SubmitAutoLogin`](#classURH__LocalPlayerLoginSubsystem_1aec27fd534d794470e4eb893de8d722c4)`(bool bAcceptEULA,bool bAcceptTOS,bool bAcceptPP,const FRH_OnLoginComplete & OnLoginCompleteDelegate)` | Begins a complete multi-phased login to the OnlineSubsystem with the credentials provided on the command line, checking if the user has appropriate permissions, and logging into RallyHere.
 `public void `[`SubmitLogin`](#classURH__LocalPlayerLoginSubsystem_1a8feda49ddf6a5f48448d4f989eca3d57)`(const FOnlineAccountCredentials & Credentials,FString CredentialRefreshToken,bool bAcceptEULA,bool bAcceptTOS,bool bAcceptPP,FRH_OnLoginComplete OnLoginCompleteDelegate)` | Begins a complete multi-phased login to the OnlineSubsystem with the provided credentials, checking if the user has appropriate permissions, and logging into RallyHere.
 `public void `[`Logout`](#classURH__LocalPlayerLoginSubsystem_1ae3394f883c697e57a705c23d8b0be23a)`()` | Requests a logout on the server clearing the players auth credentials.
-`public bool `[`ShowLoginProfileSelectionUI`](#classURH__LocalPlayerLoginSubsystem_1a34d838eda8e73f7eb58b56e99b8563c8)`(bool bShowOnlineOnly,FRH_OnProfileSelectionUIClosed OnClosed,`[`ERHAPI_LocalPlayerLoginOSS`](undefined.md#group__LocalPlayer_1ga0aae9d7dd1467ba0ef09be86df25b7a2)` OSSType)` | Show an OSS-specific profile selection UI to the user.
+`public bool `[`ShowLoginProfileSelectionUI`](#classURH__LocalPlayerLoginSubsystem_1a6b569dc65fc1a0a0b6bb9f03a5c33ca9)`(bool bShowOnlineOnly,const FRH_OnProfileSelectionUIClosed & OnClosed,`[`ERHAPI_LocalPlayerLoginOSS`](undefined.md#group__LocalPlayer_1ga0aae9d7dd1467ba0ef09be86df25b7a2)` OSSType)` | Show an OSS-specific profile selection UI to the user.
 This is for Xbox and other platforms that support profile swapping.
 A valid profile is required to login on those platforms.
 `public bool `[`ShouldUseSavedCredentials`](#classURH__LocalPlayerLoginSubsystem_1a508f8e109c3ec8be8a8b3fc2cb4ded58)`() const` | Are saved credentials allowed for auto-login?
 `public IOnlineSubsystem * `[`GetOSS`](#classURH__LocalPlayerLoginSubsystem_1aa90dc3aaf0dd07ac57aab97b3d300e8d)`(`[`ERHAPI_LocalPlayerLoginOSS`](undefined.md#group__LocalPlayer_1ga0aae9d7dd1467ba0ef09be86df25b7a2)` OSSType) const` | Get the fully resolved OSS by type.
 `public IOnlineSubsystem * `[`GetLoginOSS`](#classURH__LocalPlayerLoginSubsystem_1a9e877c23c0e17ff59e45c9690b319da0)`() const` | Get the fully resolved OSS to use for Login.